gillian-guide/gillian-guide.github.io/docs/Additional-Setup.en.md

 title: Additional Setup
-description: Additional setup for your GTA IV installation - after using the main optimization or the drag-and-drop archive.
+description: Additional setup for your GTA IV installation - after performing the optimization or the drag-and-drop archive.

 # Additional Setup
-Whether you're here after using the [drag-and-drop archive](Drag-and-Drop-Archive.md) or using the [main optimization](Main-Optimization.md), we still need to do some setup for the best experience.
+Whether you're here after using the [drag-and-drop archive](Drag-and-Drop-Archive.md) or performing the [optimization](optimization.md), we still need to do some setup for the best experience.

 ## Launch Options
 ???+ note "How to set the Launch Options?"